DVMProject/dvmhost/README.md

 The DVM Host software does not have any specific library dependancies and is written to be as library-free as possible.
 A basic GCC/G++ install is usually all thats needed to compile.

+## Dependancies

+This project requires the ASIO library (https://think-async.com/Asio/) for its REST API services.
+This can be installed on most Debian/Ubuntu Linux's with: ```apt-get install libasio-dev```

+Alternatively, if you download the ASIO library from the ASIO website and extract it to a location, you can specify the path to the ASIO library using: ```-DWITH_ASIO=/path/to/asio```.
+This method is required when cross-compiling for old Raspberry Pi ARM 32 bit.

 ### Build Instructions
 1. Clone the repository. ```git clone https://github.com/DVMProject/dvmhost.git```
 2. Switch into the "dvmhost" folder.
 Create a new folder named "build" and switch into it.